minio/docs/source/reference/minio-server/minio-server.rst

    ``EC:N`` notation to refer to the number of parity blocks (``N``).
    This environment variable only applies to deployments with :ref:`Erasure Coding <minio-erasure-coding>` enabled.

+   The minimum value at startup is ``0``.
+   0 parity setups have no erasure coding protections and rely entirely on the storage controller or resource for availability / resiliency.

+   The maximum value is 1/2 the erasure set stripe size.
+   For example, a deployment with erasure set stripe size of 16 has a maximum standard parity of 8.

+   You can change the Standard parity after startup to a value between ``1`` and :math:`\tfrac{1}{2}\ (ERASURE_SET_SIZE)`.
+   MinIO only applies the changed parity to newly written objects.
+   Existing objects retain the parity value in place at the time of their creation.

    Defaults to ``4``.